01soumyaniclavose/Kanban-Board/README.md

 ## Introduction
 The Kanban Board application should have the following features:
-1. The board should have three columns: “To Do”, “Implementing” and “Done”.
+1. The board have three columns: “To Do”, “Implementing” and “Done”.
-2. Each column should display tasks described as plain text.
+2. Each column display tasks described as plain text.
-3. There should be a form consisting of one text input field and a button allowing users to create new tasks.
-New tasks should be added to the “To Do” column.
+3. It have a form consisting of one text input field and a button allowing users to create new tasks.
+New tasks is add to the “To Do” column.
-4. There should be a way to move tasks between the columns(drag-and-drop)
+4. Drag-and-drop task between colums
-5. There should be a way to remove tasks
+5. Delet task

 ## Libraries used
 1. Angular material v14 : https://v13.material.angular.io/